EtchedPixels/Fuzix-Compiler-Kit/README.md

 * The constant value -32768 does not always get typed correctly.
 The reason for this is a complicated story about how cc0/cc1 interact.
 * Many C compilers permit (void) to 'cast' the result of a call away, we do not.
 * Local variables have a single function wide scope not a block scope

+## Backend Status

+### 6303/6803/68HC11

+This is an early sketch only based upon the CC6303 code generation and support code.

+### 8080/8085

+The compiler generates passable 8080 code and knows how to use call stubs for argument fetching/storing to get compact code at a performance cost if requested.
+On the 8085 extensive use is made of LDSI, LHLX and SHLX to get good compact code generation.

+Long maths is quite slow but is not trivial to optimize, particularly on the 8080 processor.
+There is also no option to use RST calls for the most common bits of code for compactness (quite possibly worth 1Kb or more for some stuff).
+The code generator does not know the fancy tricks for turning constant divides into shift/multiply sets.

+The BC register is not currently used but is saved and restored correctly.
+Using this for a register variable (integer or byte pointer) or to cache a live variable is a future project.

+Signed comparison and sign extension are significantly slower than unsigned.
+This is an instruction set limitation.

+### Z80 / Z180

+This is some initial work based upon the 8080 code generator.
+It has not at this point being significantly extended.
+The code generator knows how to load BC directly and some (but not all) support code has been optimized.
+There is not yet support for using IX or IY for struct access and for frame pointers.
+In fact IX and IY are not used at all.

+The Z80 is particularly horrible to work with because (IX) offset loads and stores are both slow and long winded, and there are a lack of other effective ways to generate stack references except the 8080 style.

+The Z180 is not yet differentiated.
+This will only matter for the support library code and maybe inlining a few specific multiplication cases.

+### Default

+This is a simple test backend the just turns the input into a lot of calls.
+It is intended as a reference only although it may be useful for processors that require a threadcode implementation (eg 1802) or to build an interpreted backend.

 ## Internals